Dan Hicks (archaeologist): Career

-In 2022 Hicks courted controversy with his contributions to decolonising the Wellcome Collection's "Medicine Man" exhibit.
+In 2022 Hicks was caught up in controversy with his contributions to decolonising the Wellcome Collection's "Medicine Man" exhibit.
 He was criticised for "cloudy vagueness" and historical inaccuracy in asserting that Jeremy Bentham was opposed to the abolition of slavery and involved in the invention of race science.
 He responded to this accusation by claiming that the provision of bodies for anatomical investigation was a key part of the development of 19th century race science.